 You will basically receive a cash advance with a typical maximum advance amount of 80 percent of the total receivable.
 As the borrower, you’ll pay the interest and fees on the advance.

-2. Charge a penalty: Institute a policy in which late-paying clients will incur penalty fees for every day they’re late in settling their bill.
-Not only will this encourage clients to pay faster, it will help you to cover the cost of any financing you had to get to “bridge the gap” for the period of time in which they were late in paying you.
+Institute a policy in which late-paying clients will incur penalty fees for every day they’re late in settling their bill.
+Not only will this encourage clients to pay faster, but it will also help you to cover the cost of any financing you had to get to “bridge the gap” for the period of time in which they were late in paying you.

-3. Offer discounts: When you offer a discount for early payment, customers will pay ahead of the due date, which yields cash.
+When you offer a discount for early payment, some customers will pay ahead of the due date, which yields cash.
 Fortune 1000 companies are notorious for paying early and then asking for a 2 percent (or similar) discount.
 It’s a great way to keep the cash flowing.
+(To see a visual example of what cash flow looks like within a business, download our free cash flow example here as a PDF or an Excel sheet.)

 Voilà—immediate payment.
 And this can be affordable for “micropreneurs” or “solopreneurs” who can secure reasonable credit card payments by using apps such as PocketSuite.